junesirius/junesirius.github.io/_posts/Cyberpunk_2077/2021-05-22-SV-Journal-entry.md

 # （1）主线

+### Love Like Fire 我心如火

+It often happens that our memories are superseded by people's stories.
+Someone presents us a beginning, middle and an end, and soon enough we start believing that we really were there - that WE did all those things.
+But who we are is built on the past, and the past is built on lies.
+In 2023 Johnny Silverhand carried out an attack on Arasaka Tower.
+Fifty years later, those events becomes the memories of a certain V.

 ### Playing for time 黑梦

 Don't trust that Takemura.
 Meet with him, sure, check him out, but keep your eyes open.
 He's a corporat, meaning he's looking to use you.